 Wired Components

-Choose your length of wire, strip it, then solder the wire to the tip (where the tip of your guitar cable would make contact) and sleeve (ground) of your jacks.
+Choose your length of wire, strip it, then solder the wire to the Tip/IN and Sleeve/Ground of your jacks.

 wiring, Synthrotek